 QHEI scores at RM 1.60 were in the Fair and Good range in 2006 and 2007, (48.25 and 60.50) respectively.
 In 2008 a score of 73, Excellent was obtained.
-In 2007, the stream habitat lacked undercut banks, overhanging vegetation, rootwads, aquatic macrophytes and woody debris.
-The improvement in the score was the result better instream cover in 2008.
+In 2007 an assessment of the habitat showed the habitat lacked undercut banks, overhanging vegetation, rootwads, aquatic macrophytes and woody debris.
+The improvement in the score was the result better in-stream cover in 2008.
 The high quality habitat and the low fish index scores could be explained by the concrete flume which is acting as a fish migration barrier to the site.